fbpx

 2. Use a built-in barcode scanner

-You can order the parts you need online and get them delivered, but there’s always going to be the individual effort needed to log and add parts to a stock/inventory database.
+Stock control is an undeniably physical process.
+You can order the parts you need online and get them delivered, but the stockroom will need to be organised and (if you do adopt digital tools) parts must be added to create your stock database.

 Barcode scanner linked as a key feature of a stock control system